 The exploits of the Avro Lancaster and its crews during World War Two has given the bomber legendary status.
 The Lancaster took part in some of the most noteworthy events of the war, such as being flown by 617 Sqn against the German dams, delivering the fatal blow to the ‘Tirpitz’ battleship and the opening strikes of D-Day.

-The bomber first flew in January 1941 and carried out almost 138,000 attacks on enemy targets.
-In total, 7,377 Lancasters were built and after the war the RAF retained it as a bomber and for maritime patrol.
+The first production Lancaster bomber flew in January 1941 and carried out almost 138,000 attacks on enemy targets.
+In total, 7,377 Lancasters were built and after the war the Royal Air Force retained it as a bomber and for maritime patrol.
 The type served a handful of other air arms after the conflict in a variety of roles and played a significant part in re-establishing passenger services in its civilianised form called the Lancastrian.

 Latest Lancaster articles

 The potentially airworthy Avro Lancaster undertook the tribute at its East Kirkby, Lincolnshire home last month

 The wreck of a 617 Squadron Avro Lancaster has become a tourist attraction in Sweden

 Exactly 80 years after Operation Chastise, FlyPast’s Jamie Ewan visited the International Bomber Command Centre where a new art installation commemorates the 53 airmen killed…

 Beginning 75 years ago, the story of British Eagle is typical of many a British independent airline.
 In one of the final features he completed before his death, Bruce Hales-Dutton looked back to a 2009 interview with Eagle’s founder Harold Bamberg to chart this much-loved carrier’s rise and fall